Picono435/PicoJobs/README.md

 If you want to see how the plugin is made you can check our source code on our [github](https://github.com/Picono435/PicoJobs) page.

-**Premium Version**

-The free version is not bad at all but you will love the Premium Version!
-The Premium Version of the plugin add a lot of features that you can't find in the Free Version.
-But how to buy it?
-Well it's very easy just go to our [website](https://www.piconodev.tk/plugins/premium) and you will make everything automatic, remember that our site is still in devolpment so maybe you will not be able to buy the plugin.

 <p align="center">
     <a href="https://bstats.org/plugin/bukkit/PicoJobs" title="PicoJobs on bStats">
         <img src="https://bstats.org/signatures/bukkit/PicoJobs.svg" />